 3. Inadequate E-E-A-T (Experience, expertise, authoritativeness, and trustworthiness)

-Content with weak authority or expertise is at higher risk for demotion.
+Google’s E-E-A-T guidelines are foundational for content quality.
+This means content with weak authority or expertise is at higher risk for demotion.

 So, if you’re relying on AI-generated content, you must supplement it with credible sources, expert quotes, or data from trustworthy studies to enhance its perceived authority and trustworthiness.